LionAG/FoundationGameCamera/README.md

 | Camera move down | CONTROL |
 | Disable the mod | END |

+## Notes

+This project is still under development.
+As such some things may work partially and/or incorrectly.

+The cursor hook is not yet fully functional.
+To see the cursor in game follow the steps:
+1. Enable the overlay.
+2. Pause and unpause the game.

+Repeat the above after hiding the overlay to hide the cursor.

 ### Acknowledgments

 Working on this project was first inspired by the [OpenGameCamera](https://github.com/coltonon/OpenGameCamera).